-Placing a PCI adapter in a single-width, third generation cassette .
-82 Placing a 4-Port USB PCI Express Adapter in a single-width, third generation cassette .
-89 Removing an adapter from the PCI adapter single-width, third generation cassette .
-92 PCI adapter double-wide cassette .
-95 Removing an adapter from the PCI adapter double-wide cassette .
-95 Placing an adapter in the PCI adapter double-wide cassette .
-98 Model 58/02 and 58/77 expansion units, PCI adapters, and cassettes .
-102 Preparing to install, remove, or replace a PCI adapter cassette Installing a PCI adapter contained in a cassette Installing a PCI adapter cassette Installing a PCI adapter cassette with the power off .
-105 Installing a PCI adapter contained in a cassette with the power on in the AIX environment .
-105 Installing a PCI adapter contained in a cassette with the power on in the Linux environment Removing a PCI adapter contained in a cassette from the expansion unit Removing a PCI adapter contained in a cassette from the expansion unit with the system power off .
-107 Removing a PCI adapter cassette from the expansion unit Removing a PCI adapter contained in a cassette from the expansion unit with the power on in AIX 109 Removing a PCI adapter contained in a cassette from the expansion unit with the power on in Linux.
-Replacing a PCI adapter contained in a cassette from the expansion unit Replacing a PCI adapter contained in a cassette from the expansion unit with the power off Replacing a PCI adapter contained in a cassette from the expansion unit with the power on in AIX Replacing a PCI adapter contained in a cassette from the expansion unit with the power on in Linux PCI adapter single-width and double-width cassettes 11/ Removing an adapter from the PCI adapter single-width cassette 11/ Removing an adapter from the PCI adapter single-width cassette 115 Removing an adapter from the PCI adapter double-wide cassette 12/ Placing an adapter in the PCI adapter double-wide cassette 125 Related procedures for installing and removing PCI adapters 127 Before you begin 132 Identifying a part 125 Identifying a part 125 Identifying a failing part in an AIX system or logical partition Locating a failing part in an AIX system or logical partition.
-Activating the indicator light for the failing part.
-Descriptions the failing most indicator light 12 Deactivating the failing-part indicator light 129 Identifying a failing part in a Linux system or logical partition 120 Finding the location code of a failing part in a Linux system or logical partition 120 Activating the indicator light for the failing part 120 Locating a failing part in a Virtual I/O Correct experience at located partition 120 Locating a failing part in a Virtual I/O Server system or logical partition 120 Safety notices Handling static-sensitive devices Installing or replacing a PCI adapter with the system power on in Virtual I/O Server Getting started Replacing a PCI adapter.
-Unconfiguring storage adapters Shutting down logical partitions PCI hot-plug manager access for AIX Accessing hot-plug management functions PCI hot-plug manager menu Component LEDs Resetting the LEDs in AIX Prerequisites for hot-plugging PCI adapters in Linux Verifying that the hot-plug PCI tools are installed for Linux .
-153 Updating the worldwide port name for a new 2766, 2787, 280E, 5735, 576B, or 5774 IOA .
-154 Installing a part by using the HMC .
-154
+Placing a PCI adapter in a single-width, third generation cassette 82 Placing a 4-Port USB PCI Express Adapter in a single-width, third generation cassette 89 Removing an adapter from the PCI adapter single-width, third generation cassette PCI adapter double-wide cassette 95 Removing an adapter from the PCI adapter double-wide cassette 95 Placing an adapter in the PCI adapter double-wide cassette 98 Model 58/02 and 58/77 expansion units, PCI adapters, and cassettes.
+102 Preparing to install, remove, or replace a PCI adapter cassette 102 Installing a PCI adapter contained in a cassette Installing a PCI adapter cassette 103 Installing a PCI adapter cassette with the power off 105 Installing a PCI adapter contained in a cassette with the power on in the AIX environment Installing a PCI adapter contained in a cassette with the power on in the Linux environment Removing a PCI adapter contained in a cassette from the expansion unit Removing a PCI adapter contained in a cassette from the expansion unit with the system power off .
+Removing a PCI adapter cassette from the expansion unit Removing a PCI adapter contained in a cassette from the expansion unit with the power on in AIX .
+Removing a PCI adapter contained in a cassette from the expansion unit with the power on in Linux.
+Replacing a PCI adapter contained in a cassette from the expansion unit Replacing a PCI adapter contained in a cassette from the expansion unit with the power off Replacing a PCI adapter contained in a cassette from the expansion unit with the power on in AIX .
+Replacing a PCI adapter contained in a cassette from the expansion unit with the power on in Linux .
+PCI adapter single-width and double-width cassettes 114 Removing an adapter from the PCI adapter single-width cassette 114 Placing a PCI adapter in a single-width cassette 11/ Removing an adapter from the PCI adapter double-wide cassette 124 Placing an adapter in the PCI adapter double-wide cassette 127 Related procedures for installing and removing PCI adapters Before you begin Identifying a part 135 Control panel LEDs 135 Identifying a failing part in an AIX system or logical partition Locating a failing part in an AIX system or logical partition 137 Activating the indicator light for the failing part.
+137 Deactivating the failing-part indicator light 13/ Identifying a failing part in a Linux system or logical partition.
+138 Locating a failing part in a Linux system or logical partition 138 Finding the location code of a failing part in a Linux system or logical partition Activating the indicator light for the failing part.
+Deactivating the failing-part indicator light 139 Locating a failing part in a Virtual I/O Server system or logical partition 139 Handling static-sensitive devices Installing or replacing a PCI adapter with the system power on in Virtual I/O Server Getting started Installing a PCI adapter Replacing a PCI adapter.
+Unconfiguring storage adapters 147 Preparing the client logical partitions Shutting down logical partitions PCI hot-plug manager access for AIX Accessing hot-plug management functions 150 PCI hot-plug manager menu 150 151 Resetting the LEDs in AIX 152 Prerequisites for hot-plugging PCI adapters in Linux Verifying that the hot-plug PCI tools are installed for Linux Updating the worldwide port name for a new 2766, 2787, 280E, 5735, 576B, or 5774 IOA.
+Installing a part by using the HMC Removing a part by using the HMC.
+104 100